HOME-OFFICE-IMPROVEMENTS-LTD/azure-marketplace-generator/docs/enterprise/HOILTD_SECURITY_POLICY.md

   credential
 );

-// ❌ Prohibited: Hardcoded secrets
+// ❌ SECURITY DOCUMENTATION EXAMPLE - DO NOT USE IN PRODUCTION
-const apiKey = "YOUR_SECRET_HERE"; // NEVER DO THIS
+// The following is an example of what NOT to do - never hardcode secrets const apiKey = "PLACEHOLDER_SECRET"; // NEVER DO THIS - Use environment variables or Azure Key Vault
 ```

 ---